Somaimo/DockerDownload/Readme.md

 # TODO
+- [ ] Add new volume creation script for admin containers.
-- Refactor volume creation (should be one script that creates the volume).
+- [x] Refactor volume creation (should be one script that creates the volume).
 Deployscripts just check if volume is available.
-- Separate Media tools from download tools.
+- [x] Separate Media tools from download tools.